 Keeping pet birds, especially parrots, plays an important role in Indonesian culture, creating a massive demand for parrots internationally and domestically.
 By the 1980s, uncontrolled trapping of salmon-crested cockatoos for the pet bird trade was adversely impacting the species.
-Based on CITES records, 74,838 birds were exported from Indonesia between 1981 and 1990, with international imports averaging 10,482 annually.
-Because trade was having a detrimental effect on wild populations, the CITES countries voted to transfer the species to CITES Appendix I, effective January 18, 1990.
+Based on CITES records, 74,838 specimens of salmon-crested cockatoos were exported from Indonesia between 1981 and 1990, with international imports (from all exporting countries) averaging 8,393 annually.
+Because trade was having a detrimental effect on wild populations, the CITES countries voted to transfer the species from CITES Appendix II to CITES Appendix I, effective January 18, 1990.

-An Appendix-I listing generally precludes commercial trade in wild-caught birds, but it is difficult to quantify undocumented illegal international and domestic trade.

-Illegal trapping and trade in wildcaught salmon-crested cockatoos continues today, with high domestic consumption.
+An Appendix-I listing generally precludes commercial trade in wildcaught birds, but it is difficult to quantify undocumented illegal international and domestic trade.
+Illegal trapping and trade in wild-caught salmon-crested cockatoos continues today, with high domestic consumption in Indonesia.
 Hunting of parrots by people to supplement their income is relatively common on Seram.
-Interviews in villages suggested that perhaps as many as 4,000 salmon-crested cockatoos (approximately 6.4 percent of the population) are captured annually, with an estimated 80 percent sold within Indonesia and 20 percent put in international trade.
+Interviews in villages suggested that perhaps as many as 4.000 salmon-crested cockatoos (approximately 6.4 percent of the population) are captured annually, with an estimated 80 percent sold within Indonesia and 20 percent put in international trade.
 The salmon-crested cockatoo is still sold openly in the markets of Ambon and elsewhere in Indonesia.
 Generally, little is known about how the domestic trade in birds in Indonesia is affecting wild populations.
 Little information is available on the number and age of birds being taken from the wild and when and where the birds are being trapped.
-In addition, it is difficult to assess the effects of trade on wild populations because trade is occurring at the same time as the loss of the species' habitat.
+In addition, it is difficult to assess the effects of trade on wild populations because the impacts from trade operate in combinations with the loss of the species' habitat.